 Licensure or certification examination pass rates

-Of the 22 of our alumni who graduated in 2019 and returned the survey, 20 took one or a combination of the following exams: National Counselor Exam (NCE); #181 Content Test in School Counseling (CTSC); and Certified Rehabilitation Counselor Exam (CRCE).
-They took a total of 20 examinations in which 100 percent passed the tests on the first attempt.
-Twenty of the alumni attained one or a combination of the following licenses or certificates: Licensed Professional Counselor (LPC); National Certified Counselor (NCC); and Professional Educator License (PEL) in School Counseling.
+Of the 21 of our alumni who graduated in 2021 and returned the survey, 20 took one or a combination of the following exams: National Counselor Exam (NCE); #181 Content Test in School Counseling (CTSC); and National Marital and Family Therapy Exam (NMFTE).
+They took a total of 14 examinations in which 100 percent passed the tests on the first attempt.
+Twenty of the alumni attained one or a combination of the following licenses or certificates: Licensed Professional Counselor (LPC); Licensed Marriage and Family Therapist (LMFT); National Certified Counselor (NCC); and Professional Educator License (PEL) in School Counseling.

 Our graduates have been successful in passing national and state licensing and certification examinations.
 Our graduates consistently have higher average scores than the national average on the NCE compared to graduates of both CACREP and non-CACREP approved programs.

-The class of 2019 reported belonging to the following professional organizations: American Counseling Association (ACA); Illinois Association for Marriage and Family Therapy (IAMFT); American School Counselor Association (ASCA); Illinois Counseling Association (ICA); Illinois School Counselor Association (ISCA); American Mental Health Counselors Association (AMHCA); International Association of Marriage and Family Counselors (IAMFC); and others.
+The class of 2021 reported belonging to the following professional organizations: American Counseling Association (ACA); Illinois Association for Marriage and Family Therapy (IAMFT); American School Counselor Association (ASCA); Illinois Counseling Association (ICA); Illinois Mental Health Counselors (IMHCA); American Association for Marriage & Family Therapy (AAMFT); and others.